sophiakniberg/ainutshell-translations/metadata/metadata-sv.md

 # Translator credits

-This translation was originally done by AI, and then reviewed and improved by <insert your name here>.
+This translation was originally done by AI, and then reviewed and improved by Sophia Kniberg.